cyberark/secretless-broker/README.md

 ```
 ...
     credentials:
-      - name: accessToken
+      accessToken:
-        provider: vault
+        from: vault
-        id: path/to/the/token
+        get: path/to/the/token
 ...
 ```